Space-Pandas/space-panda-nft-chain/README.md

-# Substrate Node Template
+# Panda NFT chain

-A fresh FRAME-based [Substrate](https://www.substrate.io/) node, ready for hacking :rocket:
+A substrate based NFT chain, support cross-chain NFT and Defi

 ## Getting Started

-Follow these steps to get started with the Node Template :hammer_and_wrench:
+Follow these steps to get started with the Panda NFT chain:

 ### Rust Setup